KBNLresearch/forensicImagingResources/doc/cdrom-dvd.md

 5. Click on the *UUID* button to generate a unique identifier.

-6. Use the *Description* field to enter a description of the disc (e.g. the title that is written on its label or inlay card).
+6. Change the *Prefix* value to the name you want to give to the image file, and use the *Description* field to enter a description of the disc (e.g. the title that is written on its label or inlay card).
 Optionally, use the *Notes* field to record anything else worth mentioning about the disc (e.g. if the *Description* is ambiguous because the writing on the disc is illegible, make a note of it here).

 7. Insert the disc into the drive, close it, and wait for the disc to mount (a file manager window pops up when the disc is mounted ).